Y0N1N1/lemons/README.md

 # lemons

 Lemons is a python library for the non-normies of the dl community.
+It is dependencies free and only uses python built-in libraries.
 You can help and use the code at any time under the mit license, all helps apreciated!

 ### Use
 Lemons has yet to launch as we are just starting.
 We havent got much yet, and its full of errors.